zzzprojects/Eval-Expression.NET/docs/pages/api/eval-execute.md

 {% endhighlight %}

 ## Execute and return an object result
-You can return the result as an object if you doesn’t know the type:
+You can return the result as an object:

 - Eval.Execute(string code)
 - Eval.Execute(string code, object parameters)